rzi-zeeshan/Leetcode_Probs_Sol/README.md

 # Leetcode_Probs_Sol
-This repo is show my consistency and passion for my dsa Journey.
+This repo is to show my consistency and passion for my dsa Journey.